Learning Numbers

 Incorporate number sense and counting activities into themes,

-music, and arts and crafts:
+music, and arts and crafts

-Instead of preparing all of a craft project before hand, have the children do the work.
-For example, give each child a paper plate and have the craft supplies in separate bowls on the table.
+• For example, give each child a paper plate and have the craft supplies in separate bowls on the table, then say…

-Say, "Put 5 pom poms on your paper plate, now put 5 popsicle sticks, 5 stars, etc. Glue the sets of 5 items on your paper to make a Spring (or whatever) picture."
+“Put 5 pom poms on your paper plate, now put 5 popsicle sticks, 5 stars, etc. Glue the sets of 5 items on your paper to make a Spring (or whatever) picture.”

-Integrate learning numbers and operation experiences into step-by-step drawings.
-Use large paper and felts.
+Integrate learning numbers and operation experiences into step-by-step drawings

 • E.g. number 6 - draw a circle as big as your paper, this is your pizza, now draw 6 pieces of cheese on the pizza, draw 6 tomato slices on the pizza, 6 chunks of pineapple etc.